rhkiswani/spring-microservices/README.md

 - setup with `maven pmd plugin`
 - setup `maven release plugin`
 - integrate with nexus to publish the artifacts
+- remove the UI work from `index.jsp` and use the dist from the frontend folder

 ### Contact